kennedy-u/CS-305_Portfolio/README.md

-# CS-305-Projects
-Department of Computer Sciences (Projects)
+# CS-305-Projects: Department of Computer Sciences

 This deliveray is Practices for Secure Software Security Testing protocols.